Hive Hygiene – Keeping Your Beehive Clean and Healthy

 Everyday Hive Housekeeping

 Think of hive hygiene as a set of routines built into every inspection rather than a separate job.
-A few minutes spent tidying each visit adds up over the season.
+A few minutes spent tidying each visit adds up over the season and supports both disease prevention and general colony health.

-• Scrape and tidy surfaces: Remove loose burr comb, brace comb and lumps of propolis that make inspections messy.
-Keep the top bars and frame lugs clear so frames can be moved without crushing bees.
+During routine inspections, remove loose burr comb, brace comb and lumps of propolis that make frame handling messy.
+Keep top bars and frame lugs clear so frames can be lifted and replaced without crushing bees.
+A clean working area also makes it easier to notice changes in brood, stores and pest activity.

 These small actions make inspections smoother and support the more structured hygiene work explained below.